MSc Sport and Exercise Rehabilitation

 There is also the opportunity to register for the whole qualification (Masters degree), a part qualification (e.g., PgCert), or to simply study one unit that you are particularly interested in.
 This course utilises a range of contemporary approaches to assessing learning, whilst also seeking to develop key practitioner skills, specialist expertise, and interdisciplinary approaches.

-The MSc Sport and Exercise Rehabilitation course is closed for applications for 2020 entry, for general questions on the MSc Sport and Exercise Rehabilitation qualification or to register your interest in the course for 2021, please use the contact form below.
+For general questions on the MSc Sport and Exercise Rehabilitation qualification or to register your interest in the course, please use the contact form below.

 - Course title: